Batmanian/KeithDunstan/src/posts/supporting-a-column/5-the-columns-on-the-road-to-timbertop.md

 Just in case of trouble the name of Prince Charles was erased from the Fiji newspapers.
 There was not a word to local citizens, who may have wished to wave a flag, that he was passing through during the early hours of 30 January.
 A team of security men travelled the 150 miles from Suva to Nandi, and they were placed in, out and around the terminal.
 There was a security check of all luggage, freight and mail, something which Nandi had not seen in years.
 Fijian Customs officers with security men standing by, went through luggage, item by item, almost completely unpacking every case.
 They peered into typewriters, scrutinized transistor radios, looking for telltale ticking noises.
 Some American travellers who had four or five cases each were only faintly amused.
 The aircraft, the Qantas 707 *City of Adelaide* arrived at Nandi at 5 a.m.
 The only real excitement on the way out was the grand arrival at Honolulu.
 There was a little ensemble at the airport and an Hawaiian girl threw a lei around Prince Charles’ neck.
 It is absolutely traditional in Hawaii that if a girl puts a lei around a man’s neck she has to kiss him, and she did just that.
 The startled Prince did not know what to say.
 Actually he  said: ‘Er — thank — you.’ | |

 At Nandi I had my first chance to look at this heir to the throne.
 I think I shared the opinion of many others.
 I rather expected to see a dull, chinless man.
 Always in England he had been dreadfully photographed.
 But he was not chinless, he was a tall, good-looking young man.
-He was wearing a single-breasted suit with twin vents and he was well turned out. *Taylor and Cutter* would have approved.
+He was wearing a single-breasted suit with twin vents and he was well turned out. *Tailor and Cutter* would have approved.
 His hair was, perhaps, slightly long, but so well brushed that it was everything the headmaster of Geelong Grammar could have desired.
 His complexion was very much English Public School, the sort of complexion that was desperately sought after in the Victorian era, milk white with rose pink cheeks.
 One hoped that for a week or two he would not have to do any marathon runs in the sun at Timbertop.

 In the aircraft he took off his jacket and wore a pale grey lambswool pullover.
 He had seat 1a and the equerry, Squadron Leader Checketts, had seat 18.
 They were up front on the port side.
 From that day 1a on the *City of Adelaide* gained for all time the reputation of being the ‘Prince Charles’ seat!
 Inspector D. N. Sharp of the Commonwealth Police, his eternal man Friday, sat immediately behind.